Proper Typing Posture 101: How to Sit and Type Pain-Free

 Exercises to Achieve Proper Typing Posture

-- You can achieve and maintain the recommended typing posture by performing the following exercises regularly;
+• You can achieve and maintain the recommended typing posture by performing the following exercises regularly;

-- Shoulder Rolls: Roll your shoulders backward while sitting straight with your feet on the ground.
+• Shoulder Rolls: Roll your shoulders backward while sitting straight with your feet on the ground.
 Repeat this motion 10-15 times.

-- Chest Stretches: Interlock your fingers behind your back, raise your arms up and out, squeezing your shoulder blades together.
+• Chest Stretches: Interlock your fingers behind your back, raise your arms up and out, squeezing your shoulder blades together.
 Release after 10-15 seconds.

-- Wrist Stretches: Hold your arms straight out in front of you with palms facing downwards.
+• Wrist Stretches: Hold your arms straight out in front of you with palms facing downwards.
 Pull your fingers downwards slowly with your other hand until you feel a stretch in your wrist.
 Release after 10-15 seconds.

-- Finger Stretches: Place your palm face down on a flat surface and spread your fingers as far as possible.
+• Finger Stretches: Place your palm face down on a flat surface and spread your fingers as far as possible.
 Release after 10-15 seconds.

-- Neck Stretches: Tilt your head right, and bring your right ear towards your right shoulder.
+• Neck Stretches: Tilt your head right, and bring your right ear towards your right shoulder.
 Release after 10-15 seconds.

-- Upper back Stretches: Clasp your hands together in front of you and round your upper back by pushing your arms forward.
+• Upper back Stretches: Clasp your hands together in front of you and round your upper back by pushing your arms forward.
 Release after 10-15 seconds.

-- Lower back Stretches: Place your feet flat on the ground and sit up straight; keep your back straight and gently lean forward until you feel a stretch in your lower back.
+• Lower back Stretches: Place your feet flat on the ground and sit up straight; keep your back straight and gently lean forward until you feel a stretch in your lower back.
 Release after 10-15 seconds.

 Ergonomics for Proper Typing Posture

 Ergonomics plays a vital role in achieving and maintaining a proper position for typing.
-Designing the work environment which fits the workers' needs and positioning your (workers') body in such a way as to reduce strain on it is Ergonomics.
+Designing the work environment that fits the workers' needs and positioning your (workers') body in such a way as to reduce strain on it is Ergonomics.
 For the recommended typing posture, ergonomics involves setting up the desk, chair, keyboard, and monitor in a properly aligned manner to reduce strain on the body of the user.

 Some ergonomic typing position tips for this purpose include;

-- Keeping feet flat on the floor and thighs parallel to the ground by adjusting chair height.
+• Keeping feet flat on the floor and thighs parallel to the ground by adjusting chair height.

-- Place the keyboard at elbow height and close to the body to avoid reaching it.
+• Place the keyboard at elbow height and close to the body to avoid reaching it.

-- Support your wrists using wrist pads.
+• Support your wrists using wrist pads.

-- Ensuring the monitor is placed at eye level and at an arm's length distance to reduce neck and eye strain.
+• Ensuring the monitor is placed at eye level and at an arm's length distance to reduce neck and eye strain.

-- Taking regular breaks and moving around to avoid prolonged sitting and static postures.
+• Taking regular breaks and moving around to avoid prolonged sitting and static postures.

 Keep these ergonomic position tips in mind and incorporate ergonomics in your work environment to reduce the risk of RSI and other physical discomforts.
 Besides, you can go for the ergonomic keyboard and ergonomic chair, which are available in the marketplace.